Anssi Suhonen

-Anssi Tapio Suhonen (born 14 January 2001) is a Finnish professional footballer who plays as a midfielder for Allsvenskan club Öster, on loan from Bundesliga club Hamburger SV.
+Anssi Tapio Suhonen (born 14 January 2001) is a Finnish professional footballer who plays as a midfielder for Danish Superliga club OB.
 He also plays for the Finland national team.

 Early career

 Born in Järvenpää, Suhonen started playing football in a youth team of the local club JäPS, before joining the Helsinki-based renowned Käpylän Pallo academy in 2012.

 Club career

 Hamburger SV

 Suhonen joined the youth academy of Hamburger SV in 2017, moving from the Finnish club KäPa.
 Suhonen was the first player to move abroad from KäPa for a "significant transfer fee".

 He advanced through the ranks of HSV U17 and U19 academy teams, playing 62 youth league matches and scoring 12 goals in total for both teams combined.

 Suhonen made his professional debut with the club's first team in a 2–1 DFB-Pokal win over Eintracht Braunschweig 8 August 2021.
 He scored his first goal for HSV in 2.
 Bundesliga on 23 April 2022, in a 4–2 away win against Jahn Regensburg.

 His major breakthrough has been delayed due to multiple consecutive injuries.
 In July 2020, while playing with the HSV II reserve team, Suhonen suffered a knee injury in training and was ruled out roughly for six months, eventually missing the whole 2020–21 season.
 In May 2022, he suffered a broken fibula in training and was ruled out for months.
 In July 2023, Suhonen suffered a broken fibula again in a HSV training camp in Austria.
 In October 2023, while still recovering, the same injury occurred again and required a surgery.
 On 3 February 2024, Suhonen made his first official appearance since June 2023, as a late substitute to Jean-Luc Dompé, in a 2–1 away win against Hertha Berlin.